TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

 ~~~~~~~

 `--framework-extensions`
    TYPO3 system extensions that should be marked as active.
-Extension keys separated by comma
+Extension keys separated by comma.

 - Accept value: yes
 - Is value required: yes